HeapSpace/vdb2016/content/speakers/index.md

         title: 'JVM++: The Graal VM'
         type: 'talk'
         short:
-          - "In this session we will provide an overview on how is the Graal VM evolving from an Oracle research project to a potential candidate for subsequent JVM releases.
-During the talk we will provide details on how does the Graal VM aim to improve the runtime compilation of the JVM in order to bring the performance of Java to interpreted languages."
+          - "In this session we will provide an overview on how is the Graal VM evolving from an Oracle research project to a potential candidate for subsequent JVM releases."
         long:
-          - "In this session we will provide an overview on how is the Graal VM evolving from an Oracle research project to a potential candidate for subsequent JVM releases.
-During the talk we will provide details on how does the Graal VM aim to improve the runtime compilation of the JVM in order to bring the performance of Java to interpreted languages.
+          - "During the talk we will provide details on how does the Graal VM aim to improve the runtime compilation of the JVM in order to bring the performance of Java to interpreted languages.
 The first part of the talk discussed in general what is the Graal VM in general.
 The second part of the talk discusses details around the Graal VM along with some benchmark on how does it improve the performance of the JVM in some particular cases and how does the Graal compiler cooperate with the Java compiler API targeted for Java 9  (proposed as JEP243)."
     tags:
       - java
       - performance
   -
     firstname: 'Nikola'
-    lastname: 'Sijakinjić'
+    lastname: 'Šijakinjić'
     pageurl: 'nikola-sijakinjic'
     url: 'https://www.linkedin.com/in/nikola-sijakinjic-61346b20?trk=hp-identity-name'
     photo: 'Nikola Sijakinjic.png'